 This is an archived copy of the 2020-2021 catalog.
 To access the most recent version of the catalog, please visit http://catalog.ufl.edu.

 To graduate with this major, students must complete all university, college, and major requirements.

 Home to 15 different language programs, the Department of Languages, Literatures, and Cultures (LLC) offers training in languages and cultures from all corners of the globe.
 From Swahili to Italian, Russian to Vietnamese, LLC gives students the opportunity to become cross-cultural experts in an ever-more internationalized world.
+Website

 The B.A. in Foreign Languages and Literatures (FLL) provides students with a comprehensive knowledge of a specific language (or languages) and advanced familiarity with the cultural practices and traditions associated with the language(s) of specialization.
 The major in FLL enhances critical thinking and communication skills and provides students with a cross-cultural understanding of our contemporary world.
 The program allows students the flexibility to explore a single or dual language specialization as well as the opportunity to study culture through interdisciplinary fields of critical concentration, such as Comparative Cultural Studies, Film and Visual Culture, Intensive Area Studies, Literary Studies, and Medieval and Early Modern Studies.
 A major in FLL offers an excellent basis for a variety of careers, including graduate study in an area of foreign language and culture and/or in the humanities and social sciences, as well as careers in education, international development, diplomacy and government, national security, communications, law, journalism, arts and culture, publishing, and global business.
 Participation in UF study-abroad programs or a UF approved program is highly encouraged.